Consent and Confidentiality

 .png)

 Thoughtful Psychology empowers clients to actively participate in the services we offer.
 This begins with clients understanding consent and confidentiality when accessing services.
 See below for information about consent and confidentiality for ease of access.
-A document version is signed by clients before services begin.
+A document version (which also specifies speific individuals we can communicate with) is signed by clients before services begin.

-To provide services, Thoughtful Psychology needs to collect and record personal information from you that is relevant to your situation, such as your name, contact information, medical history and other relevant information as part of providing services to you.
-Thoughtful Psychology also documents services offered through client case notes and file notes, so we are operating ethically as per the Australian Psychological Society’s Code of Ethics and meeting funding obligations.
+To provide services, Thoughtful Psychology needs to collect and record personal information from you (or the individual you are the decision maker/guardian of) that is relevant to your situation, such as your name, contact information, medical history and other relevant information as part of providing services to you.
+Thoughtful Psychology also documents services offered through client case notes and file notes, so we are operating ethically as per the ethical guidelines that registered psychologist must adhere (the Australian Code of Ethics before 01/12/2025 and then the Code of Conductions for Psychologist from 01/12/2025 onwards) and meeting funding obligations.
 We are required to keep patient personal information for 7 years post client exiting services if the client is an adult or up to the age of 25 if the client exited services before the age of 18.

 Personal Information